Kate Varley Alonso speaking at a Diocesan climate change summit in 2023.

 The church is sending a small in-person delegation of three representatives to the event, which will take place in Baku, Azerbaijan.
 A larger delegation will participate virtually in the proceedings.
 The discussion seeks to balance the urgency of climate change with concerns about ongoing human rights violations; Azerbaijan in particular following the expulsion of more than 100,000 ethnic Armenians from Nagorno-Karabakh in September 2023, according to the Episcopal Church’s press release.

-Kate Varley Alonso, a member of the Bishop’s Commission on Climate Change in the Diocese of Los Angeles, will participate virtually as one of the Episcopal Church’s delegates.
+Kate Varley Alonso, a member of the Bishop’s Commission on Climate Change in the Diocese of Los Angeles and a parishioner at All Saints’, Beverly Hills, will participate virtually as one of the Episcopal Church’s delegates.
 She will report on the topics of mitigation and adaptation, and well as gender.

 “As Episcopalians, and as people of faith, we have a moral obligation to speak about this, to raise our voices, to invade conversation, to invite engagement, to begin to be a place of resilience, and to be place of respite,” Alonso said.
 “It has very real and tangible implications for all of us right here at home.
 Because when we speak with one voice as an interfaith community about phasing out fossil fuels, about mitigation and adaptation, about our responsibility to fund the damage efforts, I really think that it goes from a macro level all the way down to ‘what can I do right here, right now, in this moment?'”